What Is Benign Prostatic Hyperplasia?

 The prostate is a walnut-sized gland positioned beneath the bladder in men and surrounding the urethra (the structure that transports urine out of the bladder).
 Over the natural aging process, the prostate often grows in size.
 This can increase pressure on the bladder or narrow the urethra and lead to urinary incontinence, frequent urination, and urinary difficulties.
 Enlargement of the prostate gland is called benign prostatic hyperplasia (BPH).
 While BPH is common among men, its symptoms can be well-managed and treated with professional care from Kasraeian Urology.

 Drs.
-Ahmad and Ali Kasraeian are board-certified urologists in Jacksonville and Jacksonville Beach, FL who offer excellence in diagnosing and treating prostate health concerns, including benign prostatic hyperplasia.
+Ahmad and Ali Kasraeian are board-certified urologists in Jacksonville, FL who offer excellence in diagnosing and treating prostate health concerns, including benign prostatic hyperplasia.
 They have extensive training and experience in performing minimally invasive treatments for BPH, including UroLift® and AquaBeam® Aquablation procedures at their Jacksonville prostate center.
 For more on BPH diagnosis and care, schedule your in-office or telehealth consultation with one of our urologists today.

 Symptoms of BPH